osefatul/angular/README.md

 In Angular, Dependency Injection (DI) is a powerful mechanism that enables you to manage and share dependencies across components and services in a modular, maintainable, and testable way.
 It helps you to decouple components and services from each other, making your application more flexible and scalable.

-With DI, you can inject instances of services and other objects into a component's constructor as dependencies, making them available to the component for use. which basically means, you don't have to create a service instance but rather inject them through constructor.
+With DI, you can `inject` instances of services and other objects into a component's `constructor` as dependencies, making them available to the component for use. which basically means, you don't have to create a service instance but rather inject them through constructor.
 Angular has its own DI system that automatically manages the creation and lifetime of these dependencies.
 This makes it easier to manage the dependencies throughout the application and reduces the coupling between components.

 For example, you might have a service that provides data to multiple components, and you can use DI to make this service available to those components.
 When a component needs data, it can simply call a method on the injected service, and Angular will handle the creation and lifetime of the service for you.

+#### Note: DI create one instance of the service and it is used for as long as service is available.

 #### Example:
 Suppose you have a data service that retrieves data from an API.
-You want to use this data service in a component called MyComponent.
+You want to use this data service in a component called `MyComponent`.
 Here's how you could achieve this using dependency injection in Angular:

 ```javascript
 import { Component } from '@angular/core';